 Hammer-headed bat.
 (Photo: Jon Hall, Mammalwatching.com)

 Mainland Africa’s largest megabat is also the most sexually dimorphic of all bat species.
 The English name - and the aptly placed 'monstrosus' in its scientific name, come from the bizarre appearance of the males, which are almost twice as heavy as females and have enlarged vocal cords, enabling them to amplify their vocalisations considerably.
 It’s these enlarged vocal cords which give the males their swollen-faced appearance – the females look more like other flying foxes (fruit bats).
-The most reliable site for them in Ghana is Ankasa, where there's a known lek site at which males congregate, creating a racket with their honking calls.
+To try for a sighting, I'd highly recommend Ankasa.

 Picathartes

-The iconic picathartes (or white-necked rockfowl) is restricted to Upper Guinea forests and best sought in Ghana.
-These slim, crow/roadrunner-like birds have very particular nesting requirements - usually, they’ll construct their mud nests in caves or overhangs on a hilltop within rainforest.
+The iconic Picathartes (or white-necked rockfowl) is restricted to Upper Guinea forests and best sought in Ghana.
+These slim, agile crow/roadrunner-like birds have very particular nesting requirements - usually, they’ll construct their mud nests in caves or overhangs on a hilltop within rainforest.

 Violet turaco